triSYCL/triSYCL/README.rst

     some operators allows deep intrusive debugging or code analysis without changing the algorithmic parts of the code;

-- SYCL_ is high-level standard C++11 without any extension, that means that you can use your usual compiler and the host part can use some cool and common extensions such as OpenMP_, OpenHMPP_, OpenACC_,... or libraries such as MPI_ or PGAS Coarray++, be linked with other parts written in other languages (Fortran_...).
+- SYCL_ is high-level standard C++14 without any extension, that means that you can use your usual compiler and the host part can use at the *same time* some cool and common extensions such as OpenMP_, OpenHMPP_, OpenACC_,... or libraries such as MPI_ or PGAS Coarray++, be linked with other parts written in other languages (Fortran_...).
 Thus SYCL is already Exascale-ready!

 - even if SYCL_ hides the OpenCL_ world by default, it inherits from all the OpenCL_ world:

-  - same interoperability as the OpenCL_ underlying platform: OpenGL_,
+  - same interoperability as the OpenCL_ underlying platform: Vulkan_,
-    DirectX_...
+    OpenGL_, DirectX_...

   - access to all the underlying basic OpenCL_ objects behind the SYCL_ abstraction for interoperability and hard-core optimization;